collective-intelligence-lab/intelliproof/README.md

    npm install
    ```

+3. Create a .env.local file in the root directory and add the following to it:

+NEXT_PUBLIC_SUPABASE_URL = your_key_here
+NEXT_PUBLIC_SUPABASE_ANON_KEY = key_here

-3. Start the development server:
+4. Start the development server:

    ```bash
    npm run dev
    ```

-4. Open your browser and navigate to:
+5. Open your browser and navigate to:
    ```
    http://localhost:5173
    ```